15 minutes with Collin Erie

 - Portrait by Mo Mfinanga

-One of the main things you’ll notice about Collin’s work is the sense of celebration and intimacy every frame holds.
-From a young age, Collin's photographic arsenal involved a 35mm film camera and an attention towards the technical side of photography.
+One of the main things you’ll notice about Collin Erie's work is the sense of celebration and intimacy every frame holds.
+From a young age, Eries's photographic arsenal involved a 35mm film camera and an attention towards the technical side of photography.
 His devotion to photography carried him from assisting photographers to becoming a full time photographer equipped with clients such as Apple, Nike, and Rolex.
-Now, residing with his wife and their beautiful dog, Maya, in Venice, Los Angeles, Collin aims to tap deeper into the ability of distilling a sense of honesty in his work.
+Now, residing with his wife and their beautiful dog, Maya, in Venice, Los Angeles, Erie aims to tap deeper into the ability of distilling a sense of honesty in his work.